Commercial Weight Consultancy

 UK Divorce and Family Law

 The divorce solicitor market is built on a false binary — 'simple' cases that commoditise on price, 'complex' cases that command expertise premiums.
 The highest-weight buyers don't yet know which category they're in, and the industry has organised itself around pretending that ambiguity doesn't exist.
-Flexible legal support that adapts as the case develops is the ungoverned territory.

 Read the analysis →Keyword: funeral directors